 Request Timeout is an optional test step setting.
 If no response has been received within this time, the test step is considered as failed.

-Representational State Transfer (REST) is a more lightweight protocol than SOAP for HTTP communication, where parameters are mostly encoded in the request URL, but can also be sent in the message body.
+Representational State Transfer (REST) is a more lightweight protocol than SOAP for the HTTP communication, where parameters are mostly encoded in the request URL, but can also be sent in the message body.

 A REST Method is the HTTP Verb used to access a resource.